Azure/MCP/README.md

 - **Monitoring and Analytics**: Gaining insights into how AI agents are using the MCP server and its underlying API tools.
 - **Discovery and Governance**: Making remote MCP servers discoverable for AI developers and maintaining consistency across multiple MCP server deployments.

 ## Capabilities of API Management and MCP

-- **Expose Existing APIs as MCP Servers**: Expose any APIM-managed REST API as a remote MCP server (SSE & Streamable HTTP)
-- **Enhancing Security for remote MCP Servers**: API Management as your Auth Gateway for remote MCP Servers
-- **Private MCP Registry for Organizations**: Enable MCP Discovery and Consumption across the Enterprise

 ### Expose Existing APIs as MCP Servers
+Expose any APIM-managed REST API as a remote MCP server (SSE & Streamable HTTP)

-- 1️⃣**Currently APIM instance must be on a SKUv1 tier**: Premium, Standard, or Basic
-- 2️⃣**Your service must be enrolled in the [AI Gateway release channel] (https://aka.ms/apimdocs/updategroups)** (activation may take up to 2 hours)
+1️⃣**Currently APIM instance must be on a SKUv1 tier**: Premium, Standard, or Basic 2️⃣**Your service must be enrolled in the [AI Gateway release channel](https://aka.ms/apimdocs/updategroups)** (activation may take up to 2 hours)
-- 3️⃣**Use the Azure Portal with feature flag**: ➤ Append `?Microsoft_Azure_ApiManagement=mcp` to your portal URL to access the MCP server configuration experience
+3️⃣**Use the Azure Portal with feature flag**: ➤ Append `?Microsoft_Azure_ApiManagement=mcp` to your portal URL to access the MCP server configuration experience

 > **Note:** We are working on getting this out to SKUv2 tier as well.